Applications due March 3

 Internal selection process

-- Letters must acknowledge that this grant does not allow indirect costs.
-This statement can be used/modified: “The department recognizes that this grant does not allow indirect costs and will commit to covering any associated indirect costs per applicable institutional/school policy.”
+Letters must also acknowledge that this grant does not allow indirect costs.
+This statement can be used/modified within the letter: “The department recognizes that this grant does not allow indirect costs and will commit to covering any associated indirect costs per applicable institutional/school policy.”
 Consult LSO@vanderbilt.edu for further guidance.

 Please contact us at LSO@vanderbilt.edu if you have any questions about the program, foundation or internal review process.